-- 3 cloves garlic, minced
+- 4 cloves fresh garlic, minced

-- 2 teaspoons fresh thyme leaves
+- 2 teaspoon fresh thyme leaves

 - 1 teaspoon dried oregano

-- 1/2 cup all-purpose flour
+- ⅓ cup all-purpose flour

-- 6 to 8 cups chicken broth
+- 6 cups chicken broth - plus more as needed

-- 1 cup half-and-half
+- 1 cup half-and-half - or heavy cream

 - Cook rice according to package directions.
-It should take about 45 minutes if using wild rice blend.

-- Serve with bread or crackers.
+- Finish it with half-and-half until warm.
+Serve with bread or crackers.
 Enjoy!